 It didn’t take me long to recognise the banners from each crowd.
 I was in a riot: ‘EDL’ & The ‘BNP’ were teaming up against ‘Unite Against Fascism’.

-EDL are a ‘political’ group who claim they are ‘not racists’ but their beliefs suggest otherwise.
-Take a look at this rather intelligent chap:
+EDL are a ‘political’ group who claim they are ‘not racists’ but their behaviour on the day was suspect to say the least.
+Take a look at this rather intelligent member:

-The BNP, now they are a different type of scum.
-Here are a few of the ‘not racist at all, I swear on the Queens head’ BNP’s radical views:
+The BNP, now they are more extreme with their views.
+Here are a few of the leading members of the BNP’s radical views:

 .
 Women can’t possibly be raped, because they enjoy sex.